cc22389/Employee-Directory/README.md

 Created with React, this application will allow a user to view their entire employee directory at once so that they have quick access to their information.

-This is an example of how to access the readme generator via the command line.

 ## Table of Contents

 * [Installation](#installation)